7. Additional Literature Examples

 Gain spectrum for the simplified case of a waveguide surrounded by vacuum.

-6.1.5.
+7.5.
 Example 5 – FSBF in a waveguide without a pedestal

-This example, in simo-lit_05-Van_Laer-NJP_2015.py, continues the study of forward SBS in a pedestal silicon waveguide described in R. Van Laer et al., Interaction between light and highly confined hypersound in a silicon photonic nanowire, Nature Photonics 9, 199 (2015).
+This example, in sim-lit_05-Van_Laer-NJP_2015.py, continues the study of forward SBS in a pedestal silicon waveguide described in R. Van Laer et al., Interaction between light and highly confined hypersound in a silicon photonic nanowire, Nature Photonics 9, 199 (2015).

 In this case, we simply remove the pedestal and model the main rectangular waveguide.
 This makes the elastic loss calculation incorrect but avoids the problem of elastic energy being excessively concentrated in the substrate.